Louisiana State Penitentiary: Cemeteries

 Point Lookout Cemetery is the prison cemetery, located on the north side of the Angola property, at the base of the Tunica Hills.
 Deceased prisoners from all state prisons had been buried here who were not claimed and transported elsewhere by family members.
 A white rail fence surrounds the cemetery.
 The current Point Lookout was created after a 1927 flood destroyed the previous cemetery, located between the current Camps C and D. In September 2001, a memorial was installed here dedicated to "Unknown Prisoners".
 The Point Lookout plot established after 1927 has 331 grave markers and an unknown number of bodies; it is considered full.

 Point Lookout II, a cemetery annex 100 yd east of the original Point Lookout, opened in the mid-1990s; it has a capacity of 700 grave sites.
-As of 2010, 90 prisoners were buried at Point Lookout II.
+As of 2010, 90 inmates were buried at Point Lookout II.

 Angola Museum

 The Angola Museum, operated by the nonprofit Louisiana State Penitentiary Museum Foundation, is the on-site prison museum.
 Visitors are charged a $5 per adult admission fee and $3 per adult if the group is ten or larger.
 The museum is located outside the prison's main gate, in a former bank building.